omerKaduri1/Sprint3-Appsus/README.md

+# Appssus

-Appssus is a web application that combines two main functionalities: a Keep (notes) app and a Mail app.
+Appssus is a frontend web application that combines two main functionalities: a Keep (notes) app and a Mail app.
 It provides users with the ability to create, manage, and organize notes as well as send emails, all within a single platform.

-Features

-Keep (Notes) App
+# Keep (Notes) App

 - Create Notes: Users can create notes containing text, images, videos, or checklists to organize their thoughts and tasks.